51Degrees/specifications/pipeline-specification/features/caching.md

 that resulted in their creation is gone.

-Consequently, if the Element Data produced by an Engine requires cleanup, then that Engine must not allow a cache to be added.
+Consequently, if the Element Data produced by an Engine requires cleanup, then that Engine MUST NOT allow a cache to be added.

 In addition, this functionality can result in a scenario where the instance is accessed by multiple threads simultaneously.
-If access to the Element Data cannot be guaranteed to be thread-safe, then the Engine must not allow a cache to be added.
+If access to the Element Data cannot be guaranteed to be thread-safe, then the Engine MUST NOT allow a cache to be added.

 Design note - There are various routes we could potentially take to allow caches to still work in the scenarios described above.
 (Creating a duplicate